Skip to main content

 • Some features only work with SBC

-If you love listening to bass-heavy genres of music like hip hop, the crisp low-end of these best bass wireless headphones are hard to fault.
+If you love listening to bass-heavy music genres like hip hop, the crisp low-end of these best bass wireless headphones are hard to fault.

-The Sony WH-XB900N offer lots of convenient features such as long, 30-hour battery life with a quick charge option, and even a folding construction.
+The Sony WH-XB900N offer lots of convenient features such as long, 30-hour battery life with a quick charge option and a folding construction.

 Pack these up and take them in your backpack with ease.
 A USB-C charger offers you quicker powering without proprietary cables.